Malawi: Foreign relations

-Former President Hastings Banda established a pro-Western foreign policy that continued into early 2011.
+Banda established a pro-Western foreign policy that continued into early 2011.
 It included good diplomatic relationships with many Western countries.
-The transition from a one-party state to a multi-party democracy strengthened Malawian ties with the United States.
-Significant numbers of students from Malawi travel to the US for schooling, and the US has active branches of the Peace Corps, the Centers for Disease Control and Prevention, the Department of Health and Human Services, and the Agency for International Development in Malawi.
+The transition from a one-party state to a multi-party democracy strengthened ties with the United States.
+Significant numbers of students from Malawi travel to the U.S. for schooling, and the U.S. has active branches of the Peace Corps, the Centers for Disease Control and Prevention, the Department of Health and Human Services, and the Agency for International Development in Malawi.

-Malawi maintained close relations with South Africa throughout the Apartheid era, which strained Malawi's relationships with other African countries.
+Malawi maintained close relations with South Africa throughout the apartheid era, which strained its relationships with other African countries.
 Following the collapse of apartheid in 1994, diplomatic relationships were made and maintained into 2011 between Malawi and all other African countries.
 In 2010, however, Malawi's relationship with Mozambique became strained, partially due to disputes over the use of the Zambezi River and an inter-country electrical grid.
 In 2007, Malawi established diplomatic ties with China, and Chinese investment in the country has continued to increase since then, despite concerns regarding the treatment of workers by Chinese companies and competition of Chinese business with local companies.
 In 2011, a document was released in which the British ambassador to Malawi criticised President Mutharika.
-Mutharika expelled the ambassador from Malawi, and in July 2011, the UK announced that it was suspending all budgetary aid because of Mutharika's lack of response to criticisms of his government and economic mismanagement.
-On 26 July 2011, the United States followed suit, freezing a US$350 million grant, citing concerns regarding the government's suppression and intimidation of demonstrators and civic groups, as well as restriction of the press and police violence.
+Mutharika expelled the ambassador, and in July 2011 the UK announced that it was suspending all budgetary aid because of Mutharika's lack of response to criticisms of his government and economic mismanagement.
+The United States followed suit, freezing a US$350 million grant, citing concerns regarding the government's suppression and intimidation of demonstrators and civic groups, as well as restriction of the press and police violence.